AndreyKoudr/TCAD/README.md

 # TCAD - templated 3D CAD

 - (1) As simple as both STLs, the Standard Template Library or STereoLithography
-- (2) All at your fingertips, no objs, libs, millions of dlls
+- (2) All in front of you, no objs, libs, millions of dlls
+- (3) Simple, mostly one-line code
-- (3) Easy debugging
+- (4) Easy debugging, heavily commented
-- (4) Free to change
+- (5) Free to change

 The plan :
 - point (done)